- The Depo-Provera® shot is very effective in preventing pregnancy.

 Should I be worried if I stop getting my menstrual period while I am on Depo-Provera®?

-No. Many women stop having their menstrual periods after about 6-12 months of getting Depo-Provera® injections.
+No. Many people stop having their menstrual periods after about 6-12 months of getting Depo-Provera® injections.
 This is no reason to worry.
 It’s not a medical problem and it does not mean you are pregnant.
-It just means that your ovaries are resting, and the lining of your uterus does not grow.
-So there is no menstrual bleeding.
+It just means that your ovaries are resting, and the lining of your uterus does not grow, so there is no menstrual bleeding.
 You will get your menstrual period back within 6-18 months after you stop taking the Depo-Provera® injections.

 Can any woman get Depo-Provera® injections?

-No. Depo-Provera® injections cannot be used by women who:
+No. Depo-Provera® injections cannot be used by people who:

 - Are pregnant